 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated burden for individual taxpayers filing this form is approved under OMB control number 1545- 0074 and is included in the estimates shown in the instructions for their individual income tax return.
+The estimated burden for individual taxpayers filing this form is approved under OMB control number 1545-0074 and is included in the estimates shown in the instructions for their individual income tax return.
 The estimated burden for all other taxpayers who file this form is shown below.

-Recordkeeping 6 hr., 40 min.
+Recordkeeping 9 hr., 18 min.

 Learning about the law or

-the form 5 hr., 9 min.
+the form 9 hr., 50 min.

-Preparing the form 5 hr., 54 min.
+Preparing the form 10 hr., 19 min.

-Copying, assembling,
+Copying, assembling, and

-and sending the form to
+sending the form to the

-the IRS 1 hr., 3 min.
+IRS 1 hr., 3 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can send us comments from www.irs.gov/formspubs.
-Click on "More Information" and then on "Give us feedback."
-You can also write to:

-Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave., NW, IR-6526 Washington, DC 20224
+You can send us comments from IRS.gov/FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+NW, IR-6526, Washington, DC 20224.
+Don't send the form to this office.